Skip to main content

 PhD Student, Johns Hopkins University

 Hi!
-I am a PhD student at the Department of Applied Mathematics and Statistics at Johns Hopkins University, where I am fortunate to be advised by Soledad Villar and Tim Kunisky.
+I am a second year PhD student at the Department of Applied Mathematics and Statistics at Johns Hopkins University, where I am fortunate to be advised by Soledad Villar and Tim Kunisky.
 My research interests lie at the intersection of mathematics and deep learning.
-I am exploring how to incorporate mathematical ideas into the design of new deep learning algorithms, while also investigating how deep learning can aid in solving challenging mathematical problems.
-Check out my research page to learn more!
+I aim to develop a better understanding of neural networks using a variety of mathematical tools, while also investigate how deep learning can aid in solving challenging mathematical problems.
+Check out the about me page to learn more!